Impressive New Year’s Eve Celebrations Around the World

 When it comes to New Year's Eve, there's no doubt that the ball drop in New York City is one of the most famous New Year's Eve celebrations in all of the world, but it's definitely not the only massively popular and totally over the top party.
 The Huffington Post found seven other cities that ring in the New Year in a really big way.
 Can you imagine what it would be like to be able to ring in the new year in one country and then fly into a different time zone and do the same in another country?
 Maybe some day!

-One of the things I look forward to the most when I'm curled up on the couch watching the New Year's Eve in NYC celebration is when they show celebrations in other parts of the world, and every year, without fail, they show the sea of people gathered around the Auckland Harbor to watch fireworks go off from the city’s massive Sky Tower.
+One of the things I look forward to the most when I'm curled up on the couch watching the New Year's Eve in NYC celebration is when they show celebrations in other parts of the world, and every year, without fail, they show the sea of people gathered around the Auckland Harbor in New Zealand to watch fireworks go off from the city’s massive Sky Tower.

 Bangkok may have copied the NYC ball drop, but they've got something we don't.
 They've got warm weather while we're all freezing cold.
 The Bangkok celebration is hosted by Thai pop stars and people also make the customary trip to give offerings of things like food, candles, and flowers to the monks at one of the nine sacred Buddhist temples.

-If you were to visit Spain on New Year's Eve, you'd wouldn't be kissing at the stroke of midnight- you'd be eating 12 grapes.
+If you were to visit Spain on New Year's Eve, you definitely wouldn't be sneaking in a midnight kiss.
+Instead, you'd be eating 12 grapes.
 Each grape is supposed to bring good luck for the months ahead.

 Berlin is home to one of the largest New Year's Eve parties in all of Europe.
-More than a million people get together to create the Party Mile, where they drink lots of alcohol, and watch an impressive fireworks and laser display.
+More than a million people get together to create the Party Mile, which is where they drink lots of alcohol and watch an impressive fireworks and laser display.

 Hogmanay, or "last day of the year," is such a big New Year’s event that it actually goes on for four whole days.
+Can you even imagine?
 There are street parties, concerts, and more, including the tradition of jumping into freezing water.
 A Viking-led torchlight procession ends the celebration.